pikvm/pikvm/docs/first_steps.md

     **The default `root` password is `root`.**

+??? example "Update PiKVM software"
+    The images used to flash the SD card are almost always some amount of versions behind.
+Do yourself a favor and update to the latest version after installation that will most likely have fixes to common issues.
+From an SSH connection, or right in the web terminal, run:

+    ```
+    # rw
+    # pacman -Syu
+    # reboot
+    ```

 ??? danger "✮ ✮ ✮ CHANGE THE PASSWORDS! ✮ ✮ ✮"
     PiKVM comes with the following default passwords: